JustinRobbins7/DualGrounder-UNO/README.md

 # DualGrounder
 Incremental ASP solving problem leveraging Clingo's API to lazily and incrementally ground programs.
-Created by the KNowledge Representation and Natural Language Processing Lab at the University of Nebraska at Omaha by Justin Robbins and Yuliya Lierler.
+Created by the Knowledge Representation and Natural Language Processing Lab at the University of Nebraska at Omaha by Justin Robbins and Yuliya Lierler.

 ## Files
 	__pycache__ - Cache for the executable